 NOTE: In the case of private Ipv4 address being used for the UE, the DNN and S-NSSAI are required for session binding in the PCF.

 The PCF registers to BSF as described in TS 23.503 [20].
-TSCTSF invokes a Npcf_PolicyAuthorization_Create request message to the PCF and stores the DNN, S-NSSAI and IP address as received from PCF and SUPI as received from BSF and associates them with the AF-session.
+When the TSCTSF is used, the TSCTSF invokes a Npcf_PolicyAuthorization_Create request message to the PCF and stores the DNN, S-NSSAI and IP address as received from PCF and SUPI as received from BSF and associates them with the AF-session.